a letter to Diognetus

 outlandish way of life. their teaching is not based upon reveries inspired

-by the curiosity of men.
+by the curiosity of others.
 Unlike some other people, they champion no purely

 human doctrine.
 With regard to dress, food and manner of life in general,